greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/COPY.html.md

 If a list of columns is specified, `COPY` will only copy the data in the specified columns to or from the file.
 If there are any columns in the table that are not in the column list, `COPY FROM` will insert the default values for those columns.

-`COPY` with a file name instructs the Greenplum Database master host to directly read from or write to a file.
-The file must be accessible to the master host and the name must be specified from the viewpoint of the master host.
+`COPY` with a file name instructs the Greenplum Database coordinator host to directly read from or write to a file.
+The file must be accessible to the coordinator host and the name must be specified from the viewpoint of the coordinator host.

 When `COPY` is used with the `ON SEGMENT` clause, the `COPY TO` causes segments to create individual segment-oriented files, which remain on the segment hosts.
 The filename argument for `ON SEGMENT` takes the string literal `<SEGID>` \(required\) and uses either the absolute path or the `<SEG_DATA_DIR>` string literal.
 When the `COPY` operation is run, the segment IDs and the paths of the segment data directories are substituted for the string literal values.